D is for Dark

 Should I supplement?

-It’s hard to decide what side of the vitamin D debate to fall on, but since I live somewhere so dark in the winter, I’ve decided to supplement.
 I do believe I’ve noticed an improvement in my winter immunity since I’ve been supplementing, but that is merely an anecdotal observation.

 The vast majority of research continues to show that vitamin D does reduce the risk of many chronic diseases.
 More research is needed, but in my opinion future research will shed light on the exactly how and why vitamin D is beneficial.

 Join the Muffin Myth community and get a free 5-day meal plan!